Alluxio/alluxio/docs/Configuration-Settings.md

 <tr>
   <td>tachyon.master.journal.tailer.sleep.time.ms</td>
   <td>1000</td>
-  <td>Time(in milliseconds) to sleep for standby master when it cannot find anything new from leader
+  <td>Time (in milliseconds) the standby master sleeps for when it cannot find anything new in leader
     master's journal.</td>
 </tr>
 <tr>
   <td>tachyon.master.journal.tailer.shutdown.quiet.wait.time.ms</td>
   <td>5000</td>
   <td>Before the standby master shuts down its tailer thread, there should be no update to the
-    leader master's journal in this specified time period(in milliseconds).</td>
+    leader master's journal in this specified time period (in milliseconds).</td>
 </tr>
 <tr>
   <td>tachyon.master.hostname</td>